Oval-Tutu/shove/README.md

 You can now draw your game at a fixed resolution and have it scale to fit the window.

 **💡 NOTE!** That is all you need to get started! **Everything else that follows is optional**, but very tasty 👅

-## Key Features

-Shöve offers two render modes:

-- **Direct Mode**: Simple scaling and positioning, similar to the original push library
-- **Layer Mode**: Advanced rendering with support for multiple layers, effects, and compositing

-### Complete Resolution Management 📏

-- **Multiple Fit Methods**: Choose from aspect-preserving, pixel-perfect, stretch, or no scaling
-- **Dynamic Resizing**: Responds instantly to window/screen changes
-- **Coordinate Conversion**: Seamlessly map between screen and game coordinates

-### Layer-Based Rendering 🥞

-- **Layer-Based System**: Organize your rendering into logical layers
-- **Z-Order Control**: Easily change which layers appear on top
-- **Visibility Toggling**: Show or hide entire layers with a single call
-- **Complex UIs**: Put your HUD, menus, dialogs, and tooltips on separate layers for easy management.

-### Effect Pipeline ✨

-- **Per-Layer Effects**: Apply shaders to specific layers only
-- **Global Effects**: Transform your entire game with post-processing
-- **Effect Chaining**: Combine multiple shaders for complex visual styles
-- **Smart Masking**: Use any layer as a mask for another

 # Demo ️🕹️